KeithXc/md_c_server/readme_for_gemini.md

 The server will be accessible at `http://localhost:8000`.

-## 6. Gemini's Debugging Workflow Example
+## 6. Gemini's Debugging Workflow Examples

+### Example 1: The Double `Content-Length` Header

-We recently debugged an issue where browser tabs would spin indefinitely after loading a Markdown page.
-This serves as a record of the successful diagnostic process.
+We previously debugged an issue where browser tabs would spin indefinitely.

-1.  **Problem**: User reported that the browser tab was stuck in a loading state.
+1.  **Problem**: Browser tab stuck in a loading state.
-2.  **Hypothesis**: The initial guess was an issue with HTTP headers, specifically `Content-Length`, or improper connection handling by the server.
-3.  **Verification Tool**: The key to solving this was using `curl` with the verbose flag: `curl -v http://localhost:8000/post/some_file.md`.
-Relying only on browser developer tools was insufficient.
-4.  **Analysis**: The `curl` output clearly showed the server was sending **two** `Content-Length` headers in its response.
-This was caused by an incorrect use of the `mg_http_reply` function, which automatically added a `Content-Length: 0` header for an empty body, conflicting with the one we added manually to the headers string.
+2.  **Verification**: `curl -v` showed the server was sending **two** `Content-Length` headers.
+This was caused by misusing `mg_http_reply`.
-5.  **Solution**: The correct fix was to stop using `mg_http_reply` for this specific case.
-Instead, we manually constructed the entire header block (including the correct `Content-Length`) as a single string and sent it using `mg_printf`.
-Crucially, we then set the `c->is_draining = 1` flag on the connection.
-This tells Mongoose to close the connection gracefully after the response is fully sent, resolving the browser's waiting state.
+3.  **Solution**: We switched to manually constructing the header block and sending it with `mg_printf`, then setting `c->is_draining = 1` to gracefully close the connection.
-6.  **Takeaway**: When dealing with low-level HTTP responses, always verify the exact output with a tool like `curl -v`.
-It provides unambiguous insight into the raw server response.
+4.  **Takeaway**: `curl -v` is invaluable for inspecting raw server responses.

+### Example 2: The Phantom `Content-Length: %zu` Bug

+More recently, we fixed a bug where `curl` and `wget` reported an `Invalid Content-Length` header, even though browsers could render the page.

+1.  **Problem**: `curl` and `wget` showed the server was literally sending `Content-Length: %zu` instead of a number.
+Browsers worked fine due to their high fault tolerance (they ignored the bad header and relied on the connection closing).
+2.  **Initial Hypothesis**: The `mg_printf` function was not correctly formatting the `%zu` specifier for the `size_t` type.
+3.  **Debugging Rabbit Hole**: We spent a significant amount of time trying to fix this.
+We replaced `mg_printf` with a manual header construction using `snprintf` and later a custom integer-to-string function.
+However, **none of these code changes appeared to have any effect**, which seemed logically impossible.
+4.  **Root Cause Analysis**: The true problem was not the C code itself, but the **build and execution environment**.
+The original `stop.sh` script was unreliable and only killed the most recent server process, leaving numerous old, zombie processes running.
+We were sending our test requests to these old zombie processes, which were still running the original buggy code.
+5.  **Solution**:
+    a.
+Killed all zombie processes using `pkill -f md_web_server`.
+    b.
+Implemented a robust, manual header construction in `routes_post.c` that uses a custom `u64_to_str` function to avoid any `printf` family formatting issues.
+    c.
+Made the `stop.sh` script robust by switching it to `pkill`.
+    d.
+Modified `run.sh` to call `stop.sh` at the very beginning, ensuring a clean state for every run.
+6.  **Takeaway**: If code changes seem to have no effect, rigorously investigate the build, deployment, and execution process.
+Ensure you are actually running the code you just changed and that no old processes are still active.